DataDog/hiring-engineers/answers.md

 ![002](https://user-images.githubusercontent.com/33669341/53703513-2fdfaf00-3e13-11e9-964c-7546da8440c6.PNG)

-Singed up into datadog and downloaded agent.
+Signed up into datadog and downloaded agent which suits to above vagrant.

 The datadog-agent status after installing agent in the host ubuntu-xenial.

 ![001](https://user-images.githubusercontent.com/33669341/53703664-d1b3cb80-3e14-11e9-9a92-3b05a1d6f33f.PNG)

 ## COLLECTING METRICS

-Once the environment setup done well.
-Then start collecting data into the datadog for further performance.
+Once the environment setup is done well.
+Then datadog service start collecting data for further process.
 Before that we can see overview of current status of datadog after installing the agent by giving a command *"datadog-agent status"*

   > *datadog-agent --help* - display all options